Tamburasca/WDR3_concert_downloader/README.md

 # WDR3 Concert Downloader

-Downloads any audio mp3 file encountered on a WDR3 concert player website, if the concert is available in the media library for a re-listening over a 30-day period after its broadcast.
-This feature might be very useful, since no mp3 file download button is dispositional to the audience.
+Downloads any concert's audio mp3 file encountered on a WDR3 concert player website.
+This feature is useful, since no mp3 file download button might be dispositional to the audience and, moreover, the mp3 stream is only available for a limited re-listening period after its broadcast.

 From the address bar of your web browser copy the url of the website, where the concert resides and execute the following command: